milad-seify/cheat-sheet/Storage/ceph/Remove_Osd.md

 ### Step 1: Check the OSD Tree

 Run the following command to check the OSD tree and identify the OSDs you want to remove:
+You can also directly use the drain command For Removing one host from your cluster.It removes OSDs from the cluster one by one And thats is good for us.
 ```bash
 ceph osd tree
 ### Step 2: Reweight the OSDs